jarmosz/AportMe-backend/README.md

 Will give you token and refresh token.

 We cant get into API resources by adding Bearer: token header when attempting to POST /api/foundation

+After launching KeyCloack, you should create new user, by clicking User -> fill username and email, set up Email Verified to True, go to Credentials tab, turn off Temporary option and then set password, after that click Reset Password.